RayBB/openlibrary-docs/Deployment-Guide.md

 Note:
 - Only the last ~2 deploys are kept around
 - You cannot rollback JS/CSS changes easily, since they are outside of the docker flow.

+## Patch Deploying a PR

+Sometimes, an issue will be high priority and must be deployed directly and independently of whatever else might be on master.
+To patch deploy a specific PR:

+1. Go to eg `https://github.com/internetarchive/openlibrary/pull/5772.diff`, and copy the url (it will redirect)
+2. Go to each web node
+3. `docker exec openlibrary_web_1 bash`
+4. `curl 'URL' | git apply`
+5. Exit the docker container `exit`
+6. Restart the container `docker restart openlibrary_web_1`